Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   This probe tracks the indexes of picked results in the results list.
   It's an enumerated histogram with 17 buckets.

-FX_URLBAR_SELECTED_RESULT_TYPE
-  This probe was replaced with FX_URLBAR_SELECTED_RESULT_TYPE_2 in Firefox 78 because we needed more buckets.

-  This probe tracks the types of picked results.
-  It's an enumerated histogram with 14 buckets.
-  Values can be:

-    0. autofill
-    1. bookmark
-    2. history
-    3. keyword
-    4. searchengine
-    5. searchsuggestion
-    6. switchtab
-    7. tag
-    8. visiturl
-    9. remotetab
-    10. extension
-    11. preloaded-top-site
-    12. tip
-    13. topsite

 FX_URLBAR_SELECTED_RESULT_TYPE_2
   This probe tracks the types of picked results.
   It's an enumerated histogram with 32 buckets.